Kampfkarren/kampfkarren-luau-guidelines/README.md

 end
 ```

 ...because in a properly typed codebase, you should not be able to pass anything other than a number into `good`.
-In rare cases

 ### Code should be simple